safety, security,

 Who is eligible for the service?

-What happens when I meet my volunteer?
+What happens when I meet my Outreach Visitor?

 What happens next?

-If you are interested in receiving support from one or both of our support services, please complete a referral form.
-As soon as a suitable Support Volunteer is identified, we will contact you to arrange an introductory meeting.
+As soon as a suitable Support Worker is identified, we will contact you to arrange an introductory meeting.